 Historiographic sophistication (evidence of understanding different ways historical questions can be formulated and addressed)

 The student awards committee has the option of awarding up to three awards, depending on the quality of papers presented.
 The first prize should be designated “Best Student Paper”, and, when there are additional outstanding papers, up to two “Honorable Mentions” may be awarded.
-For additional information please contact the current committee chair (see SHP Executive Board)
+For additional information please contact the current Program chair (see SHP Executive Board)